Compensation payouts due on 14m unfair car loans, watchdog says

 The Financial Conduct Authority estimated its redress scheme could cost lenders £8.2 billion in compensation.

-Compensation payouts on about 14 million unfair motor finance deals could start next year, at an average of about £700 each, under the UK financial watchdog’s proposed scheme.
+Compensation payouts on around 14 million unfair motor finance deals could start next year, at an average of about £700 each, under the UK financial watchdog’s proposed scheme.

 The Financial Conduct Authority (FCA) estimated its redress scheme could cost lenders £8.2 billion in compensation, based on about 85% of eligible consumers taking part.

-This is lower than the £9 billion to £18 billion range it had previously projected.
+The figure rises to £9.7 billion if all eligible consumers are compensated, which it said was very unlikely.

+The FCA had previously estimated lenders could foot a bill totalling between £9 billion and £18 billion.

-The FCA also previously said drivers could receive less than £950 in compensation per motor finance deal, but it has now lowered this estimate to an average of about £700.
+It also said before that drivers could receive less than £950 in compensation per motor finance deal, but it has now confirmed payouts are likely to average at about £700.

+Some four million car finance deals are estimated to have already been subject to a complaint – leaving around ten million which still could be raised.

+Consumers could have had more than one car loan that is eligible for compensation.

 Motor finance firms broke the law or its rules by not properly informing customers about commission paid by lenders to the car dealers that sold them the loan, the regulator said.